 Pupil self referral form - please click here

-She will be embedding a well-being structure across the school working closely with pastoral staff.
+They embed a well-being structure across the school working closely with pastoral staff.
 Holly will be a point of contact for students who have well-being needs raised through the year team, the school health nurse or directly from students, parents/carers and other agencies.